-Tremendous support and dedication from NC State students, faculty and staff and the Triangle community have transformed University Theatre from a small community theater to a theater that sold over 14,000 tickets in the 2000-2001 season.
-Through these combined efforts, audiences enjoy mesmerizing plays, such as the recent attractions of Dracula and Raisin in the Sun.
+Tremendous support and dedication from NC State students, faculty and staff and the Triangle community have transformed University Theatre from a small community theater to a theater that sells over 12000 tickets most years.
+Through these combined efforts, audiences enjoy mesmerizing plays, such as the recent attractions of Rent and Alice in Wonderland.

 In the beginning

 University Theatre evolved from small workshops conducted by novelist and playwright Romulus Linney in Pullen Hall in the early 1960s.
 The Erdahl-Cloyd Union decided that the cultural offerings on the campus needed improvement and hired Linney to instruct and serve as writer-in-residence.
 When the Union decided that Pullen Hall wasnt adequate for the theatre, they contacted Phillip Eck of the University of Pittsburghs speech department to scout the campus for a better location.
 He and Linney discovered the old Thompson Gymnasium Building, which had been vacant since the opening of Carmichael Gym in 1961.
 Eck developed a design and architect Raymond Sawyer completed the transformation of the building from gym to theatre.